Al Young (dragster driver)

 Alfred John Young (April 28, 1946 - December 11, 2022) was a former World Champion Drag Racer and National Hot Rod Association Hall of Famer who competed in professional Bracket racing, and the heads-up categories from Super Street and Super Gas to Super Comp.
-He taught high school in Seattle, Washington, for 37 years, and is involved with the preparation of classic high performance race cars.
+He taught high school in Seattle, Washington, for 37 years, and was involved in the preparation of classic high-performance race cars.
 After campaigning his 1970 Dodge Challenger for over 25 years, winning the American Hot Rod Association (AHRA) World Championship and numerous other National Hot Rod Association and AHRA titles, he donated his drag racing car to the Museum of History and Industry (MOHAI) in Seattle, Washington, in 2007.
-During the majority of his auto racing career, he was sponsored by Ole Bardahl of the Bardahl Company.
+During the majority of his auto racing career, he was sponsored by Ole Bardahl, founder of Bardahl Manufacturing Corporation.
 In 2019, he was inducted into the National Hot Rod Association, Northwest Division, Hall of Fame.
 He was the first Asian American World Champion race car driver.